elliot-hacks/PyCryptography/README.md

 15. ### Playfair Cipher : A digraphic stitution cipher using a 5x5 matrix of letters.

-16. ### Rail Fence Cipher: A transposi  cipher that rearranges the letters in a zigzag pattern.
+16. ### Rail Fence Cipher: A transposition  cipher that rearranges the letters in a zigzag pattern.

-17. ### Autokey Cipher : A substitut cipher that uses the plaintext itself to generate part of the key for encryption.
+17. ### Autokey Cipher : A substitution cipher that uses the plaintext itself to generate part of the key for encryption.

 18. ### Columnar Transposition Cipher : A transposition cipher where the columns are rearranged based on a keyword.